toddledev/documentation/docs/09-components/04-compositions/index.md

 - Gets replaced when matching content is provided
 - Helps create components that work out-of-the-box
 - Provides visual cues during development

+# Comparing composition approaches
+Both approaches - fixed nested components and slot-based assembly - involve nesting components within others.
+The key difference is in *how* and *when* this composition happens:
+- With fixed nesting, composition happens when creating the component
+- With slots, composition happens when using the component

+**When to use fixed nested components:**
+- You need guaranteed consistency in structure
+- The internal elements will always be the same type
+- You want to simplify usage by pre-assembling the structure
+- The component represents a complete, predefined UI element

+**When to use slot-based assembly:**
+- You need flexibility in what content appears
+- Different instances need different types of content
+- You want to allow completely different elements in each instance
+- You need to compose from existing components rather than building everything from scratch

+Many complex components combine both approaches, using fixed nested components for core functionality and slots for customizable areas.